 Diverse studies have shown the importance of feedback signaling from post-mitotic neurons to maintain the aRG proliferative state.
-Notch signaling is probably the most studied: differentiating cells express Notch ligands belonging to the Delta-like and Jagged families, which signal towards aRGs triggering the Notch signaling cascade and thus the repression of proneural factors (Agirman et al., 2017).
-The Wnt7-Celsr3-Fzd3 pathway was shown to mediate Jag1 expression in immature neurons (Wang et al., 2016).
-Immature neurons lacking Celsr3 or Fzd3 do not respond to cortical

-Wnt7, which results in a downregulation of Jag1 levels, and a consequent downregulation of Notch signaling in aRGs (Wang et al., 2016).
-The TF Sip1 is highly and exclusively expressed in post-mitotic neurons throughout corticogenesis, and its deletion also impacts aRG behavior triggering a production of upper layer neurons at the expense of deep layer neurons, and eventually a precocious gliogenesis (Seuntjens et al., 2009).
-Related to this work, Parthasarathy and coworkers showed that the neurotrophin 3 (Ntf3), which is a target of Sip1, modulates the balance between aRG self-renewal and commitment to a more differentiated progenitor cell type (Parthasarathy et al., 2014).
-However, downregulating Nt3 levels do not rescue the Sip1 mouse mutant phenotype, suggesting that in the latter there are additional mechanisms regulating progenitor fate switch (Parthasarathy et al., 2014).
+Notch signaling is probably the most studied: differentiating cells express Notch ligands belonging to the Delta-like and Jagged families, which signal toward aRGs triggering the Notch signaling cascade and thus the repression of proneural factors (Agirman et al. 2017).
+The Wnt7-Celsr3-Fzd3 pathway was shown to mediate Jag1 expression in immature neurons (Wang et al. 2016b).
+Immature neurons lacking Celsr3 or Fzd3 do not respond to cortical Wnt7, which results in a down-regulation of Jag1 levels, and a consequent down-regulation of Notch signaling in aRGs (Wang et al. 2016b).
+The TF Smad-interacting protein 1 (Sip1) is highly and exclusively expressed in postmitotic neurons throughout corticogenesis, and its deletion also impacts aRG behavior triggering a production of upper layer neurons at the expense of deep layer neurons, and eventually a precocious gliogenesis (Seuntiens et al. 2009).
+Related to this work, Parthasarathy and coworkers showed that neurotrophin 3 (Nt3), which is a target of Sip1, modulates the balance between aRG self-renewal and commitment to a more differentiated progenitor cell type (Parthasarathy et al. 2014).
+However, down-regulating Nt3 levels does not rescue the Sip1 mouse mutant phenotype, suggesting that in the latter there are additional mechanisms regulating progenitor fate switch (Parthasarathy et al. 2014).
 Signals derived from other neuronal populations also influence aRGs.
-Cajal Retzius cells are amongst the first neurons produced arising from different regions of the telencephalon and distributing superficially around the developing cortex.
-Changed distributions of these cells was shown to alter aRG proliferation (Griveau et al., 2010).
-Lastly, deletion of a transient tangentially migrating glutamatergic population derived from ventral regions of the cortex also alters aRG proliferation and enhances a precocious switch towards neuronal production (Teissier et al., 2012).
+Cajal Retzius cells are among the first neurons produced arising from different regions of the telencephalon and distributing superficially around the developing cortex.
+Changed distributions of these cells were shown to alter aRG proliferation (Griveau et al. 2010).
+Lastly, deletion of a transient tangentially migrating glutamatergic population derived from ventral regions of the cortex also alters aRG proliferation and enhances a precocious switch toward neuronal production (Teissier et al. 2010).

-Extrinsic factors are also emerging to be crucial not only for aRG but for also for bRG proliferation.
-Transcriptome analyses point towards a role for extracellular matrix (ECM) components produced in a cell-autonomous manner in controlling bRG proliferation (Fietz et al., 2012, Florio and Huttner, 2014, Pollen et al., 2015).
+Extrinsic factors are also emerging to be crucial not only for aRG but also for bRG proliferation.
+Transcriptome analyses point toward a role for extracellular matrix components produced in a cell-autonomous manner in controlling bRG proliferation (Fietz et al. 2012; Florio and Huttner, 2014; Pollen et al. 2015).
 Additionally, extrinsic factors derived from neurons in different brain regions could affect the proliferation of SVZ progenitors.
 Particularly, thalamocortical axons invading the intermediate zone (IZ) have been proposed to be an important source of mitogens for progenitors located in the SVZ in gyrencephalic species (Dehay and Kennedy, 2007).
 Recent work by Reillo and colleagues (2017) supports the influence of growing axonal tracts on progenitor dynamics.
-By combining axonal and cell lineage tracing with immunostainings, the authors correlated progenitors with different axonal tracts, and illustrated the dynamic interactions occurring throughout development (Reillo et al., 2017).
+By combining axonal and cell lineage tracing with immunostainings, the authors correlated progenitors with different axonal tracts, and illustrated the dynamic interactions occurring throughout development (Reillo et al. 2017).

 Although extrinsic mechanisms mediate progenitor dynamics, other studies support an intrinsic control of the latter.
 For instance, Albert and colleagues (2017) have also recently reported that transitions between cell types are moderated by different histone methylation profiles.
-By isolating diverse progenitor populations in the mouse developing cortex (namely NEs, aRGs, bRGs and neurons) followed by ChIP-seq, they traced different methylation patterns regulating the expression of TFs known to be involved in progenitor transitions (Albert et al., 2017).
+By isolating diverse progenitor populations in the mouse developing cortex (namely NEs, aRGs, bRGs, and neurons) followed by ChIP-seq, they traced different methylation patterns regulating the expression of TFs known to be involved in progenitor transitions (Albert et al. 2017).
 Thus, this paper proposes additional strategies controlling progenitor cell fate.

-3. Factors influencing symmetric versus asymmetric division
+Factors influencing symmetric versus asymmetric division

-3.1 Mitotic spindle and cleavage plane, inheritance of apical and basal processes
+Mitotic spindle and cleavage plane, inheritance of apical and basal processes